pkriens/pkriens.github.io/_posts/2018-03-22-configuration-updates.md

 		BARF!

-This style of programming is loud, ugly, and extremely error prone.
+This style of programming is loud, ugly, redundant, and extremely error prone.
 When you have to work with an API like this you feel dirty.
-As said, this is one of the sometimes few things I agree with virtually every developer.
+As said before, this is one of few consensus things in Java.

 ## Progress

-When I took a year off in 2012 (!) to do JPM I added a facility to bnd so I would at least use my configuration from methods defined on interfaces:
+When I took a year off in 2012 (!) to do JPM I added a facility to bnd define my _configuration schema_ in a normal Java interface:

-	// deprecated bnd model from pre 2012 interface Config {
+	// now deprecated bnd model from pre 2012 interface Config {
 		int port( int deflt);
 		String host( String deflt);